 April 16, 2012

-Although the frame bottom looked excellent, there was only a single tack weld at each joint so it wasn't what you'd call extremely rigid.
-Which wasn't too encouraging considering all the weight this thing would have to carry someday.
+Although the bottom frame tubes looked excellent all stuck together like that, there was only a single tack weld at each joint so the frame wasn't what you'd call extremely rigid.
+Which wasn't encouraging considering all the weight this thing would have to carry someday.
 But we were able to flip the frame over without damage, and tack the bottom of each joint, which helped a lot.
 The frame still wasn't completely flat, but it wasn't off by more than a quarter inch anywhere, and I'm sure that'll get worked out when we add more tubes.
-Also, we have hammers.
+Also, as you know, we have hammers.

 The good news is, we may finally have this welding thing under control.
 I'm not sure why it's so easy now to see what's going on under the helmet.
 Maybe we didn't know what we were looking at before.
-When you're gas welding, the puddle is bright yellow.
-Under the helmet it's red, and not all that bright, which is confusing to the novice.
-Now the puddle is easy to see, and while we've mostly been tacking joints, the last couple of welds were eerily impressive.
+When you're gas welding, you're just wearing goggles and the puddle is bright yellow.
+You can't miss it.
+Under the helmet the puddle is nothing but a faint red glow, which is confusing to the novice.
+Lately the puddle has gotten easier to see, however, and the last couple of welds were eerily impressive.
 They looked like someone else did them, which is the highest compliment we can pay to a weld.

 On Sunday we tacked on the uprights, a.k.a.
 H-tubes, to the bottom frame rails, as close to 90 degrees as we could get them, and then clamped on the upper frame rails (J-tubes) and the nose assembly (L-tubes).
 Without any adjustments, the upper frame rails met the nose at exactly the right height and distance from center.
 It was so close I was sure we'd done something wrong, but a quick check of the mock-up frame confirmed we had all the tubes in the right place.
 So we tacked them together and ended up with somthing resembling a car frame.